Chas McCormick Player Props: Astros vs. Rays

-On Saturday, Chas McCormick (.273 batting average in his past 10 games, with two doubles, two home runs, seven walks and 10 RBI) and the Houston Astros play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 7:15 PM ET.
+Chas McCormick -- with a slugging percentage of .600 in his past 10 games, including two home runs -- will be in action for the Houston Astros against the Tampa Bay Rays, with Zack Littell on the mound, on July 30 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rays.
+In his most recent game, he had three hits (going 3-for-5 with a triple and two RBI) against the Rays.

 Chas McCormick Game Info & Props vs. the Rays